lavinma/sp25-cse110-lab7/README.md

 4) Name three things we could do to improve the CSE 110 shop site based on the Lighthouse results.
    1. We could properly size images.
 The report shows a potential savings of 518 KiB by reducing image dimensions.
 Optimizing the image size can significantly improve page load times.
    2. We could also add a `<meta name="viewport">` tag.
 The site is missing a viewport tag, which is essential for mobile responsiveness.
 Adding one will improve usability on smaller devices.
    3. We could use next-gen image formats.
-Serving images in newer formats can save an additional 165 KiB and improve performance.
+Serving images in newer formats can save an additional 165 KiB and improve performance (which will make a difference for individuals with slower connections).